 Lenders usually require a two year employment history for self-employed borrowers although a work history of between one and two years may be permitted under certain circumstances.
-In short, if you are self-employed in your new job, you may need to wait before you can apply for a mortgage, depending on your individual circumstances.
+In this scenario, it can be helpful if you remain in the same industry and earn a similar level of income.
+In short, if you are self-employed, you may need to wait before you can apply for a mortgage, depending on your individual circumstances.

 For example, if you take a new job as a salesperson and earn most of your income from commissions, lender guidelines usually require a one-to-two year job history for commission income to be included in your loan application, even if you are making more money at your new job.
 This is another example of when you may be required to wait to apply for a mortgage after changing jobs.

 To summarize, a job change usually does not negatively affect your ability to qualify for a mortgage but there are multiple scenarios that may require you to wait before you can apply.
-Because many borrowers actually change jobs so that they can make more money to afford a mortgage, we recommend that you consult multiple lenders to understand how their specific guidelines apply to you.View All Lenders
+Because many borrowers change jobs so that they can make more money to afford a mortgage and buy a home, we recommend that you consult multiple lenders in the table below to understand the specific guidelines that apply to you.View All Lenders